 These suggestions are great for a walk for a couple of hours, up to a half day,, and will keep you going as you plod on.

-What is a trail mix?
+What is trail mix?

 A trail mix is a mixture of dried fruit such as raisins, sultanas, dried cranberries or whatever suits your taste buds, mixed in with some nuts, maybe some granola and even small bits of chocolate.

-Dried fruit – raisins and sultanas are the most obvious choices here, but don’t be boring and stick to them.
+- Dried fruit – raisins and sultanas are the most obvious choices here, but don’t be boring and stick to them.
 Why not try something a bit different – strawberries, apple, mango, pineapple, blueberries all make tasty additions.
 It’s quite easy to make your own by drying them in your oven, although obviously you can go to a good quality supermarket or even health food store to buy some ready packaged.

-Seeds – if you are allergic to nuts, or just like to add a bit of variety, then seeds can be great in a trail mix.
-Hemp seeds, pumpkin, sesame and flax are all good providers of nutrients to help boost your energy.
+- Seeds – if you are allergic to nuts, or just like to add a bit of variety, then seeds can be great in a trail mix.
+Hemp seeds, pumpkin, chia, sesame and flax are all good providers of nutrients to help boost your energy.

-Grains – I mentioned quinoa before, but if you want to add something easily why not add a handful of your favourite cereal – corn flakes, bran flakes or Cheerios will add a bit of crunch to your mix.
+- Grains – I mentioned quinoa before, but if you want to add something easily why not add a handful of your favourite cereal – corn flakes, bran flakes or Cheerios will add a bit of crunch to your mix.

-Sweet additions – there’s nothing wrong with adding a small portion of sweet things to your mix.
+- Sweet additions – there’s nothing wrong with adding a small portion of sweet things to your mix.
 Small chunks of dark chocolate, M&M’s, mini marshmallows, and yoghurt covered raisins all make a nice little treat in a handful of your trail mix.

 Experiment with trail mixes and make a note of what ingredients you enjoy and what actually doesn’t hit the target for you.
 The great thing is that there is no limit to the number of different combinations you can have of your favourite ingredients.